-Restaurants are a unique business.
+A restaurant is a unique business.
 Customers rotate through the building relatively quickly throughout the day.
-Meals are being prepared on hot stoves and in ovens, and the large numbers of pollutants in the air that could impact air quality.
+Meals are being prepared on hot stoves and in ovens, and the large numbers of pollutants in the air could impact air quality.
 When choosing an HVAC system for a restaurant, you want to ensure you take all these challenges into consideration.

-We are not saying that the food and drink you serve to your customers is polluted.
-However, cooking and preparing a large variety of food and drink can produce byproducts that contaminate air quality.
-Think about the hood above your grill – this is a necessary part of your restaurant’s HVAC system to capture and trap the pollutants that are byproducts of cooking on your stovetop.
+- Additional Pollutants – Cooking and preparing a large variety of food and drink can produce byproducts that contaminate air quality, including grease, heat, additional scents, and steam.
+The hood above your grill, stove, or fryers, as well as the exhaust system behind it, is a necessary part of your restaurant’s HVAC system to capture and trap the pollutants that are byproducts of cooking.

-Anyone who has cooked in a commercial kitchen knows that it can get hot!
-From the need to cool down this kitchen area, to keeping your guests in the dining room comfortable, you need an air heating and cooling system that is flexible enough to heat one room while cooling another, and is able to adjust to subtle changes throughout the day and year.
+- Temperature Control – Anyone who has cooked in a commercial kitchen knows that it can get hot.
+From the need to cool down this kitchen area to keep your guests in the dining room comfortable, you need an air heating and cooling system that is flexible enough to heat one room while cooling another, while being able to adjust to subtle changes throughout the day and year.

 If you already have the proper HVAC system in your restaurant or commercial kitchen, great!
 However, this is not the last step.
 You should regularly maintain your HVAC system to ensure you’re getting the most out of your system and that your system is up to code.
 There are several pieces of regular maintenance you should do for your heating and cooling system.